The verge is the area of public land located between a street kerb line and the boundary of an adjoining property.

 The permit enables the City to monitor the use of the verge, minimising the damage and disruption to the surrounding area.

-Please note that as a result of the current COVID-19 situation the $200 verge inspection fee will be waived for a period of 6 months.
+Please note that as a result of the current COVID-19 situation the $200 verge inspection fee was waived for a period of 6 months.
 The permit fee will be reinstated 1 December 2020.

 Apply for a verge permit